NibbleByte/UnityWiseSVN/README.md

   * Show server changes that you need to update.
   * Show locked files by you and your colleges.
 * Displays warning in the SceneView when the current scene or edited prefab is out of date or locked.
-* Auto-Lock assets by path and type
+* Lock prompt on modifying assets by path and type (perforce checkout like)
-  * Modified files (asset or meta) that match specified path and type will be automatically locked.
+  * If asset or its meta becomes modified a pop-up window will prompt the user to lock or ignore it.
-  * When files are locked by someone else a prompt will be shown allowing users to steal the lock by force.
+  * The window shows if modified assets are locked by others or out of date, which prevents locking them.
-  * When file changes are cleared, they will be unlocked automatically.
+  * If left unlocked, the window won't prompt again for those assets.
+Will prompt on editor restart.
 * Branch Selector
   * Scans for Unity projects in your SVN repository's branches.
   * Lists all available branches.